Stay informed about what’s in the news and use resources for spotting misinformation »

-Need something fact-checked?
+Need something specific and/or local fact-checked?
 Ask us now »

 Like all other agencies and organizations in the community, the library must identify and address how its policies, systems, programs, and services have been inequitable and have served to marginalize or oppress people, and then work to change them.
 Learn more about our anti-racism journey »